oracle-quickstart/oci-rsa-ansible-wazuh-kibana/wazuh-kibana/README.md

 Dependencies
 ------------

 None

 Example Playbook
 ----------------

-An example of how to use the roles:
+Use the oci-rsa-ansible-base role before to install the required software.
+An `extra-variables.yml` file can also be used to pass in other variables.
+An example of how to use the role:
 ```
     ---
     - hosts: all